-Conway Christian School is determined to have a drug and alcohol free student body and intends to strictly enforce this drug and alcohol policy.
+Conway Christian School is determined to have a drug and alcohol-free student body and intends to strictly enforce this drug and alcohol policy.
 This may be accomplished through prevention through education and disciplinary action.
-Drug screening tests may be only one procedure employed to
+Drug screening tests may be the only one procedure employed to enforce this policy.
+The school may take disciplinary action, including expulsion, without the necessity of a drug test.

-Any of the following actions constitutes a violation of this policy and may subject a student to disciplinary action as determined by the school in its sole discretion, including expulsion:
+Any of the following actions constitute a violation of this policy and may subject a student to disciplinary action as determined by the school in its sole discretion, including expulsion:

 - 1. Using, selling, purchasing, transferring, possessing, manufacturing, processing, preparing or storing alcohol or prohibited drugs (excluding prescription or over-the-counter drugs in accordance with medical treatment) or any other substance representing the foregoing, or any drug paraphernalia, or assisting another to do so anytime or anyplace. - 2.
-Switching, adulterating or attempting to tamper with any sample submitted for testing or otherwise interfering or attempting to interfere with the testing process.
+Switching, adulterating, or attempting to tamper with any sample submitted for testing or otherwise interfering or attempting to interfere with the testing process.

-When a school administrator has reasonable suspicion that a student has violated this policy, he or she may require a drug screening test to be administered by an appropriate testing agency and/or search of the individual(s) in question.
+When a school administrator has reasonable suspicion that a student(s) has violated this policy, he or she may require a drug screening test to be administered by an appropriate testing agency and/or search for the individual(s) in question.
 Reasonable suspicion may result from the following or other circumstances giving rise to reasonable suspicion: (a) observed behavior; (b) receipt of credible reports by two or more reliable witnesses; (c) detection of odor by a school employee; or (d) discovery of a prohibited substance on the student, in the possession of the student, in or around school premises, school property, vehicles, or other areas in which the student has had access.
 In addition, the school reserves the right to conduct random drug screening tests at any time.
+Random does not mean students are randomly selected, it means they are done in random nature throughout the course of the school year.
+Students may be selected based on previously mentioned guidelines, association with said individuals, and/or simply selected by the school administration.

-Any student subject to the application of this policy shall be afforded "reasonable, fair, and appropriate procedures."
-Should the drug testing result be positive, the parent will be responsible for paying for the testing fees.

-Should the random testing results be negative, the school will pay for the testing fees.
-Should there be testing administered because of reasonable suspicion, the parent(s) and the school will share the cost of the testing fees if the tests are negative.
+Any student subject to the application of this policy shall be afforded "reasonable, fair, and appropriate procedures" in accordance with the policies of the testing agencies and with oversight from the school administration.
+Should the drug testing result be positive, the parent will be notified by either the drug testing company and/or the school.
+They will then be responsible for paying for the testing fees.
+Should the testing results be negative, the school will pay for the testing fees.
 Should the drug screening test results be positive in any category, the student will be subject to disciplinary action, including without limitation, expulsion.